 Read something other than business related material

 The content here will improve any career, relationship, hobby, sport, challenge, or adventure that you apply it to.
 By overcoming our fears we free ourselves to be and do anything, no matter how fantastic it seems.
-Achieving the goals we fear may defeat us results in true personal growth, willpower, and strength that lasts a lifetime.
-Thank you “Bud Bilanich” for laying in down so clearly, Lee
+Achieving the goals we fear may bring us results in true personal growth, willpower, and strength that lasts a lifetime.
+Thank you “Bud Bilanich” for laying it down so clearly, Lee

 If you want to become self confident, you need to do three things:

 1) become an optimist;